samsheffield/2D_Game_Design/docs/week2.md

     - Create and add a C# script called GoalBehavior added as a Component.
     - Write code in GoalBehavior that uses OnTriggerEnter2D to Destroy itself (gameObject).

-- _Conflict_ GameObject setup:
-    - Name this Conflict in the Hierarchy.
-    - Use an imported sprite that represents the conflict.
-    - Set Sprite Renderer's Order in Layer property set to 1.
-    - Add a Collider 2D component (Choose from Box, Circle, or Polygon).
-    - Set the Collider's Is Trigger property set to True (the box is checked).
-    - Create and add a C# script called ConflictBehavior as a Component.
-    - Write code in ConflictBehavior uses OnTriggerEnter2D to Destroy the Player (collision.gameObject).

 - _Level architecture_ GameObjects setup:
     - Use placeholder sprites created in the Hierarchy (Right click in Hierarchy > 2D Object > Sprites > Anything _except_ 9-Slice)
     - Include a Collider 2D Component (which will be created with it).